DOVER KENT ARCHIVES

 Superintendent Coram, through whom the prosecutor was informed of the fraudulent proceedings of Harris, was not examined, as the present proceedings were merely preliminary to a remand, which Mr. Herring applied for; and the further enquiry was adjourned till Friday.

-Isaac HARRINGTON, landlord of the "Dragon Inn,) Strond Street, Dover - charged on information of PC Arnold with opening house for sale of beer at quarter to 12 on the previous Sunday morning (evidence), fined 2 shillings and 6d., and costs 11 shillings (Dover Express Sat Aug 28 1858 p.3 col.3)
+Isaac Harrington, landlord of the "Dragon Inn," Strond Street, was charged on the information of PC Arnold with opening his house for the sale of beer at a quarter to twelve on the previous Sunday morning.

 From the Dover Express and East Kent Intelligencer, 24 December, 1869.
 Price 1d.